 Whether you are looking for biological family, or know most of your family and have a mysterious first cousin match, or just want to know what a first cousin match would like like on your results, you’ll learn something here.

 When I first tested my DNA with Ancestry, which was more than five years ago at this point, I saw a few names under the first cousin category who were unfamiliar to me.
 However, I also saw the name of a known first cousin, so I knew that the results were accurate.

 What does a first cousin match look like on my DNA results?

-Depending on which company you test with, your first cousin match will look slightly different.
+Depending on which company you test with, your first cousin match may look slightly different than what you see below.
 You’ll notice that each company has a “relationship range” that they include along with the general category of first cousin.

 Additionally, you will observe that each of the relationships within the relationship range is a relatively close relationship (first or second cousin, uncle, half-brother, nephew).
 A first cousin match is a great match!

 If you tested with Ancestry DNA, the first cousin category is one of the closest categories (after parent/child, immediate family, and close family).
 On Ancestry DNA, your first cousin match will appear like this: